philippines69/carlcastroarchives/_posts/2022-09-18-there-are-days-when-i-just-feel-like-a-failure.md

 tags:
 - Personal
 layout: post
-title: "Sadboi hours\U0001F62D"
+title: My superhuman ability to feel like an utter complete failure
 date: 2022-09-18 16:00:00 +0000
 categories: Personal
 permalink: sadboi-hours

 ---
+This ability of mine can make me switch from the happiest person on earth to the most depressed and self-pitying prick in a matter of milliseconds

-I dunno anymore.
+Seriously though, I dunno anymore.
 I usually think rationally (and positively).
 But there are just days when I feel I'm not doing enough/I'm not enough.

 I end up feeling like a mess.